Save up to 25%… Shop Our Birthday Sale Now!

 How Mushroom Spores Get Dispersed

-Mushrooms have developed many creative and fascinating methods for dispersing their spores.
-Some simply drop or eject their spores from their gills, pores, or teeth, and allow critters, water, or a light breeze to carry them off to their new destination.
-If they’re lucky, they’ll fall onto the fertile ground and restart the mushroom life cycle (4,5).
+Some simply drop or eject their spores from their gills, pores, or teeth, allowing critters, water, or a light breeze to carry them off to their new destination.
+If they’re lucky, they’ll fall onto the fertile ground and restart the mushroom life cycle [4] [5].

-Some have evolved in interesting ways to encourage maximum spore dispersal.
-The Lycoperdon perlatum, also known as the common puffball, is one of them.
-They have one large pore at the top of their cap through which spores are released.
-When something bumps into them, like raindrops or small animals, a large number of spores are ejected in a smoke-like cloud (4,5).
-Fun fact: Lycoperdon translates to “wolf farts” in greek.
+They have one large pore at the top of their cap for releasing spores.
+When something bumps into them, like raindrops or small animals, a large number of spores are ejected in a smoke-like cloud [4] [5].

-The stinkhorn is a mushroom that works with insects to disperse their spores.
-This mushroom has a very pungent smell that attracts flies, ants, and other bugs.
-It also secretes a sticky slime that contains their spores.
-So when insects crawl all over them, they inevitably get the slimy spores stuck to them, and they carry them off to a new destination (6).
+It also secretes a sticky slime containing its spores.
+When insects crawl all over them, the slimy spores inevitably get stuck to them, and they carry them off to a new destination [6].

 Stinkhorn mushroom spores - insects